Spice Up Your Life with These 7 Southern Weekend Getaways

-When you think of holidaying in the South of the United States, most people would consider a nice beach jaunt in Florida or somewhere along the Gulf of Mexico.
+When you think of taking a holiday in the southern United States, most people would consider a nice beach jaunt in Florida, or somewhere along the Gulf of Mexico.
 There’s a lot of coastline in the south, but there’s also a lot of gorgeous land, glorious big cities and quaint country towns that are often overlooked.

 For this weekend getaway list, we’ve put together ideas for quick trips that can be taken from Atlanta – a popular, big-city hub in Georgia, and the heart of the South.